“Be the change you want to see in the world.”

 - Continued work on our water projects, providing safe water for remote villages

-- Provided health care to homeless persons in Longview, Texas
+- Provided health care for homeless patients in Longview, Texas

 Bringing Refuge To Guatemala